 First Evangelical Lutheran Church, 1311 Holman Street, Houston

-- provide proof of senior status by January 31, 2019 in the form of an official school transcript displaying courses completed, grades, GPA and class rank.
+- provide proof of senior status by the application deadline in the form of an official school transcript displaying courses completed, grades, GPA and class rank.

 - provide proof of application to a college or university.